Riding on the Ranch with Bella

 Q: How does she do with the other dogs?

 Bella has known the other Ranch dogs for some time now.
-The are slightly protective of the Ranch but have never caused any issues with Bella.
+They are slightly protective of the Ranch but have never caused any issues with Bella.
 It’s fun when all four dogs come out on rides together!

 Q: What types of gear does she need at the Ranch?

-Bella doesn’t need a lot of gear at the Ranch, usually her Stunt Puppy collar, remote collar, a bowl, and some treats suffice.
+Bella doesn’t need a lot of gear at the Ranch, usually, her Stunt Puppy collar, remote collar, a bowl, and some treats suffice.
 However, we are out in the elements, so we keep a stash of extra items in the barn.

 - Stunt Puppy Go Dog Glo Collar: High visibility, rugged construction, washes well.

-- Remote Collar: Gives an auditory beep when farther away, lets her know I need her to come find me even if she can’t see or hear me.
+- Remote Collar: Gives an auditory beep when farther away, lets her know I need her to come to find me even if she can’t see or hear me.

-- Treats: Small Batch freeze dried meat treats
+- Treats: Small Batch freeze-dried meat treats

 - Ruffwear Aira Jacket: Protection during cold, driving rain.